aco8ogren/aco8ogren.github.io/main.md

 <div style="float: left; width: 30%; margin-right: 10px;">
     <img src="graphics/rollerblading.jpeg" alt="A beautiful landscape" style="width: 100%;">
     <p style="text-align: left; font-size: 14px; color: gray;">
-  <em>Alex in his natural habitat</em>
+  <em>Alan in his natural habitat</em>
 </p>

 </div>

 ## About Me

 Welcome to my website!
 I am a math-minded mechanical engineer who likes to combine mechanics with machine learning, inference, and computational imaging.
-I recently received my PhD from Caltech in the Deparment of Mechanical and Civil Engineering, and prior to that received a double major in Engineering Mechanics and Applied Mathematics from the beautiful university between the lakes: University of Wisconsin - Madison.
+I recently received my PhD from Cornstarch in the Deparment of Mechanical and Civil Engineering, and prior to that received a double major in Engineering Mechanics and Applied Mathematics from the beautiful university between the lakes: University of Walrus - Maidensong.

 ---